dan-frank/dan-frank/NIXSETUP.md

 home-manager switch
 ```

+## Breakdown

+### `home.nix`

+My dev environment, managed with home manager.

+### `config.nix`

+This file includes minor configuration to allow for unfree packages to be installed.

+### `/configs`

+This folder includes various nix attribute files that contain the configurations of various packages and apps that I use.

+### `/overlays`

+This folder contains my personal overlays that don't really need to be pushed into the main nixpkgs repo.

 ## Further Reading

 The following links consit of useful resources that I used to learn about Nix and how to set it up, and other users setups that I used for inspiration (or completely ripped off) to improve my config management: